MichaelWolff26/surface_defects/README.md

 # program elements:

-- "trainingipynb" in the notebooks folder: The AI is trained in this jupyter notebook.
+- "training.ipynb" in the notebooks folder: The AI is trained in this jupyter notebook.
 Here it is possible to choose different models (Code for the models is in the detector folder), analyze the results with a confusion matrix and save the model parameters to a file.
 An own .venv is created with poetry for the notebook.

 - "FastAPI.py" in the backend/backend folder: This file provides the backend of the webpage.
 It features FastAPI and is a post request based backend, that analyzes image data with the saved model parameters and sends the result back to the frontend.
 An own .venv is created with poetry for FastAPI.py.